SyntaxOF/DoorRestartSystem/README.md

 ## Installation Guide
 - Download the .dll file and place it in your EXILED/Plugins folder
-- The plugin will automatically works, however, if you want to change settings, you have to edit the "PORT-config.yaml"-file.
+- The plugin will automatically work, however, if you want to change settings, you have to edit the "PORT-config.yaml"-file.

 ## Default Config
 ```